 I am also a member of BICA (British Infertility Counselling Association) meaning I have had specialist training in and am qualified to work with both men and women struggling with fertility issues.
 I have also completed The Foundation For Infant Loss accredited training.

-At times I am approached by various media outlets such as magazines and websites to provide an opinion or article on a mental heath related topic.
-If you are a member of the media and think I could help you in some way please contact me.
+At times I am approached by various media outlets such as magazines and websites to provide an opinion or article on a mental health related topic.
+If you are a member of the media and think I could help you in some way, please contact me.

 What To Expect